-Visited Bordeaux between 24th September and 4th October 2012.
-The first two days were designed for Voyage de Presse 2012 – Graves & Pessac-Leognan.
-As in September 2010, when I attented this Voyage de Presse event, properties chosen for me this time weren't ones I heard so much before.
-I really like this kind of event where you are completely down to earth and refresh/widen your wine horisont.
-This was very much opposite of what I normally do during primeur time, running from one high-esteemed property to another.
-I had great time and the organization of this Voyage de Presse was excellent.
+I visited Bordeaux between 24th September and 4th October 2012.
+The first two days were reserved for Voyage de Presse 2012 – Graves & Pessac-Leognan.
+In September 2010, when I attended this Voyage de Presse event, the properties chosen for me this time weren't ones I heard so much before.
+I like this kind of event where you are entirely down to earth and refresh/widen your wine horizons.
+This was the opposite of what I usually do during primeur time, running from one high-esteemed property to another.
+I had a great time, and the organization of this Voyage de Presse was excellent.

-After Voyage de Presse it was time to do my own visit.
-However this time I chose quiet mix of properties I visited several times before and ones I wanted to visit for the first time.
+After Voyage de Presse, it was time to do my visit.
+However, I chose a quiet mix of properties I had visited several times before and ones I wanted to see for the first time.

 At the time of my stay in Bordeaux, mostly white grapes were picked.
-Many places they haven't even started red and sweet whites.
-It will be interesting to see, what Bordeaux will be capable of this time.
-If weather behaves itself, we can expect a vintage exceeding 2011 in terms of concentration and richness.
-I doubt sweet white wines will reach the quality level of last three vintages and dry white wines will probably find it difficult too.
+In many places, they haven't even started red and sweet whites.
+It will be interesting to see what Bordeaux will be capable of this time.
+If the weather behaves, we can expect a vintage exceeding 2011 in terms of concentration and richness.
+I doubt sweet white wines will reach the quality level of the last three vintages, and dry white wines will probably find it difficult too.

 Here are my impressions:

 VOYAGE DE PRESSE 2012 - GRAVES & PÉSSAC-LÉOGNAN